Seirdy/seirdy.one/content/posts/website-best-practices.md

 Not every phone has a giant screen: millions of people around the world use Web-enabled feature phones.
 The Jio Phone&nbsp;2, for instance, is narrow enough to fall through a belt loop: it sports a screen that's just over 3.6&nbsp;cm (1.44&nbsp;inches) wide.
 Furthermore, some programs sport browser windows in sidebars (c.f.
 Mozilla's [side view](https://addons.mozilla.org/en-US/firefox/addon/side-view/), Vivaldi [Web Panels](https://help.vivaldi.com/desktop/panels/web-panels/)).
 Users who leverage floating or tiling windows rather than maximizing everything could use viewports of arbitrary dimensions.

 Nowadays, even tiny smartwatches have built-in browsers; users who navigate to links in smartwatch message and email apps will use simplified browsers that fit on their wrists.
-Apple published a [video about WebKit on WatchOS](https://developer.apple.com/videos/play/wwdc2018/239/) (here's [a text summary of the video](https://brucelawson.co.uk/2018/the-practical-value-of-semantic-html/), starting at the "New types of devices" section); the Apple Watch Series 6 has a viewport that's 162 CSS pixels wide.
+Apple published a [video about WebKit on WatchOS](https://developer.apple.com/videos/play/wwdc2018/239/) (here's [a text summary of the video](https://brucelawson.co.uk/2018/the-practical-value-of-semantic-html/), starting at the "New types of devices" section).
+The Apple Watch Series 6 has a viewport that's 162 CSS pixels wide; it emulates an iPhone's viewport and shows a zoomed-out version of the page unless the page includes a "device-adjust" meta tag, the same way phones emulate desktop viewports without a "viewport" meta tag.
 Samsung Internet is a popular option for Wear OS users, whose viewports are often just 150 CSS pixels.

 ### Wide items